kiarashir/bisp-barberbook/README.md

 Information Systems course at Westminster International University in Tashkent.

+## Features

+- Browse and search barbershops, and see them on a map
+- Find shops near you, sorted by distance
+- View a shop's services, staff, opening hours, and reviews
+- Book an appointment with a chosen barber and time slot
+- Save favourite shops
+- AI hairstyle try-on — upload a photo and see how a haircut would look
+- Shop owner dashboard to manage the shop, staff, services, hours, and bookings
+- Admin can manage all shops

 ## Technologies used

 - **Next.js 15** (React 19) — the web framework